Ten Years On, Researchers Embrace Open Access

 We are also encouraged by support from major donors for medical research and from academic institutions.
 The Wellcome Trust in the UK was the first funder in the world to mandate Open Access to the research it funds.
 Many of the schools of Harvard University have also adopted OA mandates.
 But the single most exciting development in this field has been the National Institutes of Health mandate, launched in 2008, that requires research they fund using taxpayer money be made publicly available.
 This mandate alone places $30 billion of research in the hands of the public every year.

 However the fight for open access to research has not been won.
 The U.S. Congress is considering reversing the NIH mandate in a bill – the Research Works Act – backed by traditional publishers.

 Discussions of Open Access policies will be just one item on the agenda of a gathering of OA leaders, taking place today and tomorrow in Budapest.
 We plan to develop a set of recommendations which will help guide the movement over the next ten years.
 We will be exploring issues of sustainability, what we can do to further support OA in developing and transition countries, and what implications OA has for measuring the impact of research, and encouraging its reuse.
 But just like the first meeting in Budapest, we will be keeping the agenda as open as possible.
 We want to encourage the creative thinking that led to the conception of Open Access in the first place, thinking that has inspired a global movement which cannot now be claimed by any single institution, but is a testament to the power of a good idea to spread across institutional boundaries and disciplines.

-Melissa Hagemann is a team manager with the Open Society Information Program.
+Melissa Hagemann is a senior program officer for Expression with the Open Society Global Programs.